Robustness of the pathwise structure of fluctuations in stochastic homogenization

 \subsection{Proof of Proposition~\ref{prop:boundG1}: Main estimates (cont'd)}

 By~\eqref{eq:decomp-der-E} in Lemma~\ref{lem:decompI3eps}, we have $\partial^\fun E(f,g)=G_1+G_2+G_3$ with

 so that it suffices to estimate the norms of each of the $G_i$'s separately.
-We split the proof into two main steps, first address the case of the standard LSI ($\beta>d$), and then turn to the general weighted case ($\beta\le d$).
+We split the proof into two main steps: we first address the case of the standard LSI ($\beta>d$), and then turn to the general multiscale case ($\beta\le d$).
 Let $R\ge 1$ be arbitrary.